 Kirkpatrick Level 3 Evaluation Examples

-You’ll need to look at how well your students have modified their behaviour because of the training they receive.
+This level of learning evaluation is much more challenging than Levels 1 and 2.
+You need to look at how well your learners have changed their behaviour because of the training they received.

 Are they applying the learning in practice?

-For example, let’s say that you miss out Level 1 and 2 assessment and just focus on post-training office behaviour and note that no behaviour modification has occurred.
+For example, let’s say you miss out Level 1 and 2 assessment and just focus on post-training office behaviour and note that no behaviour modification has occurred.
+It would be easy to assume that the training didn’t work and that the learners didn’t learn anything.

 The reasons can also be more intrinsic such as the employee having no desire to apply the knowledge or lacking the confidence.

-An important ongoing enabler of Level 3 evaluation is, therefore, to create a work environment that promotes the application of new learning.
+An important ongoing enabler of Level 3 evaluation is therefore to create a work environment that promotes the application of new learning.

-Managers should be actively encouraged to consider linking reward and recognition programmes to applied learning by awarding and publicly praising staff for deploying new skills, techniques, and behaviours.
+Managers should be actively encouraged to consider linking reward and recognition programmes to applied learning by awarding and publicly praising staff for deploying new skills, techniques and behaviours.

 In Level 3 you’ll be looking to answer some key questions:

-1. Have the learners applied any of their learning?
+Have the learners applied any of their learning?

-3. Do learners seem aware that their behaviour has changed?
+Do learners seem aware that their behaviour has changed?

 The following are examples of what can be used to measure the learner’s behaviour change: